-FASHION CONSTRUCTION 1
+FASHION CONSTRUCTION

 Students will have an opportunity to explore their personal style and the many influences that impact the clothing they wear.
 Students will learn basic sewing equipment use and techniques (hand sewing, machine sewing, basic machine embroidery).
 These skills will be acquired and practiced through hands-on projects such as pajama pants, "green" shopping bags, and other sewing projects and samples.
 Basic clothing care and pattern use are also explored.
-Related career fields include: fashion designer, merchandiser, personal shopper, buyer, stylist, and sales associate.
+Students will have an opportunity to explore the elements and principles of design through multiple hands-on projects, including the design of an original fashion line.
+Students will learn intermediate construction skills which will be applied in multiple sewing projects.
+They will be able to fully participate in pattern selection and construction.